Seniors & Active Military*

 We offer either secure on-line payment via credit card as well as the option of pay cash as the tours begin.
 Just use the secure “Reserve Your Spot” button on each tour description page if you wish to pay via credit card.
 We do require advance reservations & prepayment for the Multi-Ethnic Eating Tour, America’s Museum and Brooklyn Distilled.

 Our refund policy is the most liberal in the business!
-Our tours are usually refundable if canceling with 48 hours notice, but there are some variations.
+Full refunds when requested with more than 72 hour prior to a walking tour.
+Between 72 and 24 hours before a tour, we offer credit for a future booking.
 See details at the bottom of each tour description page for details.

 Big Onion has the finest group of tour guides in the city.
 We are not your traditional tour guides, most of us are full-time graduate students researching and writing doctoral dissertations in history.
 Big Onion guides have high school or college teaching experience and are quite often researching topics relevant to the tours they are leading.
 More about our guides.